saeyslab/nichenetr/vignettes/ligand_activity_single_cell.md

 scores.
 Based on this correlation, we obtained a ranking of potential p-EMT-inducing ligands.

-To do so, we frist need to process and normalize the ligand activities (i.e. pearson correlation values) to make different cells comparable.
+To do so, we first need to process and normalize the ligand activities (i.e. pearson correlation values) to make different cells comparable.
 Here we use modified z-score normalization.